Procedure: Fraud and Corruption Control

 - Incidents of suspected fraud reported to CGRO will be recorded and tracked by CGRO.

-- Disclosures made to an authorised officer under the Public Interest Disclosure procedure will be recorded and tracked in accordance with that procedure.
+- Disclosures made to an authorised officer under the Public Interest Disclosure policy will be recorded and tracked in accordance with that procedure.

 - Records of fraud-related matters arising in a Code of Conduct investigation by the Human Resources Division will be handled by that Division.